 Lake Sinclair keeps getting more beautiful as the year goes on.
 Rent a boat or kayak and set out for a stunning sunset view on the shimmering water.
 Trees with red, yellow and orange tones border the lake creating a beautiful portrait reflection on the lake.
 Rent a beautiful vacation home on the water and enjoy incredible amenities, including campfires, grills, docks where you can park your boat, and more.

 Discover Spooky Happenings

-Once upon a time there was a robbery, a gunshot, a death, and a ghost... come out to hear bone chilling stories of Milledgeville’s hauntings and sinister past on a guided one hour ghost tour through our downtown district.
+Once upon a time there was a robbery, a gunshot, a death, and a ghost... come out to hear bone chilling stories of Milledgeville’s hauntings and sinister past on a guided one hour Ghosts of Milledgeville Walking Tour through our downtown district.
 Choose from multiple dates through November.

 If you are looking for more haunted history, check out our complete page dedicated to the Hauntings of Milledgeville.